AlexanderGTumanov/hep-th-rag/README.md

 The model was trained for three epochs.
 The parameters were chosen to yield an approximate training time of 15 hours per epoch on a 32 GB Mac M1 system, which was used for this project.

 ---

+## What it does

+- Data extraction and processing
+  - Retrieves source files for arXiv articles in a given category (hep-th by default) over a specified date range.
+  - Splits articles into sections and converts them into clean text by removing LaTeX artifacts, environments, and custom macros.
+  - Builds a corpus by subdividing sections into overlapping chunks of a specified character length.
+- Model training
+  - Builds a word-level vocabulary from the corpus and encodes chunks as token IDs.
+  - Pads or truncates chunks to a fixed sequence length and constructs train and validation dataloaders.
+  - Trains a Transformer encoder with a contrastive objective in a dual-encoder setup and records per-batch training and validation loss.
+- Retrieval functionality
+  - Computes embeddings for all corpus chunks.
+  - Encodes user queries and retrieves the most relevant chunks via fast similarity search.

+---

 ## Project structure